micahcowan/romx-basic/README.md

 At this point, the real ROM has been loaded but the computer is still being controlled by the bootloader code in RAM.
 It can't just jump right into the startup code from the real ROM, though, because that would obliterate the BASIC program we just reloaded!
 But, AppleSoft does a lot of things when it starts up, and we didn't want to include all that code in our bootloader.
 So, after runnning a few setup routines from the Monitor, we hijack the keyboard input routine, replacing it with our own, and *then* hand control over to AppleSoft's "cold start" routine.
 When AppleSoft finishes setting things up the way it wants them, it spits out the `]` prompt and waits for keyboard input - that's when our hijack code pounces!
 It restores a couple of things that AppleSoft's startup code blew away so the program is back in place once again, and then simulates typing `RUN` at the prompt, restoring normal keyboard input just as it sends the final return-key stroke.

+The AppleSoft Autorun bootloader code was based on the ROMX/c/e project's "Fastload DOS" image code as a template.
+Source code for the "Fastload DOS image" is found in the PDF guide within the *ROMify Image Tutorial.zip* package available at https://theromexchange.com/documentation/romxce.
+That code is for creating 12k ROM images for the original ROMX, however, and not the ROMXc/e.

 ## My ROM doesn’t boot!
 It just gives some dumb message about being a BASIC image that can’t be launched

 This message indicates that you forgot to add an `&S1` in the description line for your ROM image, after you uploaded it to the ROMXc/e!
 Or, if you did add it, then it didn't start in the right column.
 The exact location of this special marker is important - read your ROMXc/e manual for details!